Jakejamesreid/AJAX-Test/readme.md

 ## Overview
 This project demonstrates the usage of the Star Wars API swapi.co

-**Note: The swapi API has since been depricated so this program no longer works**

 ## Technologies Used
 * HTML
 * CSS